lee2sman/p4va_fall2021/index.md

 title: Home
 ---

-Programming For Visual Artists is a fall 2021 class within the New Media department at Purchase College.
+Programming For Visual Artists is a fall 2021 class within the New Media department at Purchase College, taught by Lee Tusman.

 # Course Vision